-Burns & McDonnell Inc. acquires Azco Inc.
+Burns & McDonnell Inc. Acquires Azco Inc.

-After collaborating on projects for several decades, Burns & McDonnell, ranked No. 1 in the power industry by Engineering News-Record, is acquiring AZCO INC., one of the nation's premier industrial contractors.
+After collaborating on projects for several decades, Burns & McDonnell, ranked No. 1 in the power industry by Engineering News-Record , is acquiring AZCO INC.

 Comments